 Nevertheless, you can see the importance of choosing the best water softener for your home.
 Sadly, the longer you wait, the worse the problem grows.
 Usually, the basic rule of thumb to determine the size of water softener for your home is to multiply the number of people in the household by the gallons of water they use daily.

 Likewise, the average is 80 gallons per person, according to this guide.
-You should multiply your total by the number of grains of hardness to calculate how many grains need to removed.
+You should multiply your total by the number of grains of hardness to calculate how many grains need to be removed.

 Understanding What Makes Water Hard